Power of attorney

 Different types of power of attorney

-It's important to be aware that there are different types of power of attorney and you may want to set up more than one.
-We'll explain:
+There are different types of power of attorney and you can set up more than one.

 This covers decisions about your financial affairs and is valid while you have mental capacity.
 It is suitable if you need cover for a temporary period (hospital stay or holiday) or if you find it hard to get out, or you want someone to act for you.